oldiya/olalladiaz.net/_posts/2018-10-26-working-with-gpkg-r.markdown

 }
 ```

 Thats all for now about the gpkg-R connection.
+Do you have a better approach?
+Please let me know!